By Pradeep Pandey · Co-Founder · 26 min read · Updated

 1. SimpleScheduleAI

-SimpleScheduleAI is a new service in active pilot phase, without public G2 or Capterra reviews yet.
+SimpleScheduleAI is a new service, without public G2 or Capterra reviews yet.
 It is a managed nurse scheduling service built specifically for Critical Access Hospitals in Texas.
-Unlike a self-serve platform, SimpleScheduleAI requires no configuration work from the nurse manager: a scheduling specialist handles setup from an Excel roster upload, builds draft schedules each cycle, and maintains the system as the roster changes.
+Unlike a self-serve platform, SimpleScheduleAI requires no configuration work from the nurse manager: the AI builds draft schedules each cycle, while a scheduling specialist handles setup from an Excel roster upload, checks each draft, and maintains the system as the roster changes.

 The service implements the hospital’s rules, maintains them as staff changes occur, and updates them when policies change.
 CMS §485.635 staffing documentation is logged automatically throughout each scheduling cycle.
 Callout replacement generates a ranked shortlist cross-referenced against current-week hours and FLSA overtime thresholds.